Gamefist/Skuddbot-v2-wiki/Minigames/blackjack.md

 These rewards are awarded per hand.
 If a user wins both hands, you they get 2 wins.
 {% endhint %}

+## Jackpot
+When the user loses, their bets will be added to the jackpot.
+{% hint style="info" %}
+For more information about the jackpot, view the [jackpot](/Systems/jackpot.md) article.
+{% endhint %}

 ## Cooldown
-This game ahs a 1 minute cooldown period, starting when the game ends.
+This game has a 1 minute cooldown period, starting when the game ends.

 ## Command
 The command for Blackjack is `!blackjack`.